Skip to content

 Who Should Register

 This course is for incoming 10th to 12th graders.
-You should have a fundamental understanding of basic math concepts and be comfortable with hands-on projects.
-You should also have familiarity with basic computer operations and programs, as some aspects of the course may involve digital tools or software applications for design and communication purposes.
+To enroll, you should understand basic math concepts and be familiar with basic computer operations and programs.

 Instructor